mui/material-ui/docs/data/material/guides/migration-v4/migration-v4-pt.md

 **Optional**: if you have one these packages, install the new package separately

 - Você pode usar o [codemod `moved-lab-modules`](https://github.com/mui/material-ui/tree/HEAD/packages/material-ui-codemod#moved-lab-modules) para realizar uma migração automática.
-- For non-Material-UI components, use the `component` prop.
+- For non-Material UI components, use the `component` prop.

 <details>
 <summary>See all packages change</summary>